 The Original Time Capsule

 The term “Time Capsule” was first used by the Westinghouse Corporation during the 1939 World’s Fair held in Queens, New York.
 The company developed an 800-pound, bullet-shaped container and included items they felt represented America in 1939.
 They buried the capsule on the fairgrounds for people from the year 6939 (5,000 years in the future) to open.
 Considering the fact that the world was still experiencing hardships from the Great Depression and the dawning of World War II, can you imagine what types of things they chose to put in their time capsule?
 The items might surprise you.
-According to the History Channel and the New York Times, some of the contents of the capsule included:
+According to the New York Times, some of the contents of the capsule included:

 - A Kodak® camera and microfilm loaded with examples of popular art, literature and culture